Rokucraft/rokucraft.com/src/pages/rules.md

 10. **No cheating or exploiting**
 We promote a fair and positive environment, enjoyable for all players.
 Anything that gives you an unfair advantage over others is considered cheating.
 This rule encompasses the following:
-    - Using mods other than OptiFine
+    - X-Ray
     - Using hacked clients
-    - X-Ray
+    - Using mods that violate our [Mod Guidelines](/mod-guidelines)
     - Glitch exploitation - If you find a glitch, please report it to staff!

 11. **Do not evade bans or other punishments**